Nonparametric Linear Discriminant Analysis for High Dimensional Matrix-Valued Data: Introduction

-{Despite the advances made by these methods, there are several limitations.
-They tend to rely on strong structural assumptions, such as sparsity or low-rank properties, which may not always align with real-world data.
-When the true data-generating mechanism deviates from these assumptions, the performance of these methods can deteriorate substantially.}

-{ {In parallel, extensive research has been conducted to improve LDA for vector-valued data by replacing naive estimators, such as the sample mean vector and sample covariance matrix, with empirical Bayes estimators.} In particular, \citet{greenshtein_application_2009}, \citet{Park_2022}, and \citet{MVA_2024} demonstrate that nonparametric empirical Bayes (NPEB) methods substantially enhance classification performance by estimating group means more accurately.
+{ In parallel, extensive research has been conducted to improve LDA for vector-valued data.
+Specifically, the classical LDA relies on the sample mean and sample covariance matrix, which can be considered naive estimators in high-dimensional low sample size settings, as they suffer from rank deficiency and estimation instability.
+In particular, \citet{greenshtein_application_2009}, \citet{Park_2022}, and \citet{MVA_2024} demonstrate that nonparametric empirical Bayes (NPEB) methods yield improved classification performance by estimating group means more accurately.
 Building on this insight, our study aims to extend the NPEB-based modifications of LDA, proposed for vector-valued data, to accommodate matrix-valued data.
 More specifically, we refine the matrix version of LDA by scaling the vectorized data using suitable precision matrix estimators, and then estimating the scaled mean parameters through NPEB, in line with the rationale of \cite{Park_2022}. {Unlike existing methods that depend heavily on penalization strategies to regularize high-dimensional structures, our method adapts automatically to a wide range of data-generating mechanisms without the need for manual tuning or assumption-specific modeling.
 Notably, it maintains robustness across diverse scenarios, including settings that violate the structural assumptions underlying existing approaches.
 These results highlight the practical utility and broad applicability of our method for high-dimensional matrix-valued data classification. }

 {The forthcoming sections are organized as follows.
 In Section \ref{sec:Method}, we address the parameter estimation techniques for LDA via NPMLE, and subsequently propose a novel and flexible classification rule for matrix-valued data.
 Section \ref{sec:sim} and Section \ref{sec:da} cover extensive simulation studies and real-world case analyses, including applications to electroencephalography (EEG) and magnetic resonance imaging (MRI) dataset.
 Lastly, Section \ref{sec:conclusion} summarizes our key contributions and suggests directions for future research.}